 It depends on how much time you spend in the United States each year.
-Being a tax resident comes with tax-reporting obligations, and in some cases payment obligations.
+Being a tax resident comes with tax-reporting obligations, and in some cases payment obligations as well.
 (Green card holders are all tax residents.)

-Here is how you determine the weighted total number of days: Each day in the current tax year counts as one, each day in the previous year counts as only one-third of a day, and each day in the second previous year counts as only one-sixth of a day.
+Here is how you determine the weighted total number of days: Each day in the current tax year counts as one, regular day, each day in the previous year counts as only one third of a day, and each day in the second previous year counts as only one sixth of a day.

 A tax resident is obligated to file a U.S. tax return and potentially pay tax to the U.S. government.
 If you become a tax resident, your entire worldwide income must be reported to the U.S. government.

 What this means in practice is that you will need to file U.S. tax return Form 1040 each year by April 15.
-The good news is, if you’ve been working for a U.S. employer that’s been withholding taxes from your paycheck, you may be due a refund.
+The good news is, if you’ve been working for a U.S. employer that’s been withholding taxes from your paycheck, you might be due a refund.